MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-18-UniversityBusiness.md

 ---
 layout: post
-title: Education is More Than a Business: Defending the Integrity of Taxpayer-Funded Universities
+title: Education is More Than a Business
-date: 2024-11-18 23:22:00 +0000
+date: 2024-11-18
 ---

 # Education is More Than a Business: Defending the Integrity of Taxpayer-Funded Universities